 OTR = Open ÷ Sent x 100, i.e. 23474 ÷ 109569 x 100 = 21.42%

 Just an additional shot of information: Your ‘Subject line’ matters a lot!
 It is the trailer for the movie sitting in that email.
 If you want your audience to open your email newsletter then make sure that you keep your subject line topic relevant, short and at the same time increase curiosity.

 Click Through Rate (CTR)

 Total clicks refer to the people who have clicked on various newsletter topics after opening it.
-For instance, in the image mentioned below, if your customer has clicked on ‘PayUmoney’, he would have been redirected to PayUmoney’s main blog page or if he clicks on the ‘Recent Posts’ or ‘Facebook’ tab he will be redirected there and so on.
+For instance, in the image below, if your customer clicks on ‘PayUmoney’, he is redirected to its facebook page or wherever he clicks he lands on that particular page.

 Click through rate refers to the number of people that have actually visited your site after going through and read it.
 In this case; CTR = total number of click ÷ total number of people(sent) i.e. CTR = 1859 ÷ 109569 = 1.70%

 Click to Open

 This mainly refers to the percentage of people who have clicked out of the number of people who have opened the newsletter.